powsybl/powsybl.github.io/pages/documentation/simulation/sensitivity/openlf.md

 - If the user requests a sensitivity involving a variable which does not belong to the main connected component after a connectivity loss: a warning is displayed and the sensitivity is not computed.
 - If the user requests a sensitivity involving a function which does not belong to the main connected component of after a connectivity loss: the sensitivity is equal to $$0$$.
 Note that if both variable and function do not belong to the main connected component (where we have the slack bus), the priority is given to the variable: a warning is displayed and the sensitivity is not computed.

+#### Developer documentation

+The DC sensitivity analysis contains several performances optimization, that leads to a code quite hard to follow.
+So, we have decided to detail here the main method, called `analyse` to ease maintainability.
+This completes the functional documentation.
+Please visit this [developer documentation page](openlf-sensi-dc-developer.md) if you want to go deeper in the code.

 ## AC sensitivity analysis